ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Flow:**

 1. Invoke the get EHR_STATUS service by the existing ehr_id
 2. The result should be positive and retrieve a correspondent EHR_STATUS.
-The EHR_STATUS internal information should match the rules in which the EHR was created (see test flow Create EHR) and those should be verified: a. has or not a subject_id, b. has correct value for is_modifiable, c. has correct value for is_queryable.
+   1. The EHR_STATUS internal information should match the rules in which the EHR was created (see test flow Create EHR)
+   2. Those rules should be verified: a. has or not a subject_id, b. has correct value for is_modifiable, c. has correct value for is_queryable.

 #### C.1.b.
 Alternative flow 1: Get status of a non existing EHR